 Our lawyers have acted in English arbitrations involving overseas laws and markets and in overseas arbitrations involving English laws or practice issues.
 Our experience includes ad hoc arbitrations (largely reinsurance), as well as ICC, LCIA, City Disputes Panel, ARIAS and KAC.
 Our lawyers have also advised an overseas Government as to its arbitration laws and arbitration centre structures.

-Bill Perry and Stephen Carter also act as arbitrators.
-Both are qualified as Members of the Chartered Institute of Arbitrators (“MCIArb”) and Stephen Carter is also accredited as an ARIAS (UK) arbitrator.
+Stephen Carter, Paul Bugden and Bill Perry are qualified arbitrators.
+Paul is a Fellow, and Stephen and Bill are Members, of the Chartered Institute of Arbitrators.
+Stephen Carter is also an ARIAS (UK) panel arbitrator.

 Much of the litigation and dispute resolution work that we carry out involves overseas parties or cross-border issues.
 Given the global nature of both insurance and reinsurance products, they regularly give rise to claims involving losses in one State, coverage of which is governed by a policy issued and subject to law in another, while the insured claim may be subject to a differing system of law altogether.